What’s it Like to Take Community Support Worker Training at Herzing?

 “I really loved doing volunteering every Friday.
 This is built into the Community Support Worker program at Herzing.
 All the students get to choose an organization and do work in the community.

-I volunteered at St. Amant’s - a Winnipeg organization that helps people with developmental disabilities and autism.
+I volunteered at St. Amant’s - an organization that helps people with developmental disabilities and autism.

 This was exactly what I wanted...to really get out there, interact with real people, apply my new skills, and get ideas for where I could work after graduation.”

-In addition to volunteering, every Community Support Worker student at Herzing completes a seven-week internship at a local organization.
+In addition to volunteering, every CSW student at Herzing completes an internship at a local organization.
 Chika Modozie did hers at Victim Services.
 She said it was a real turning point for her.

 “I worked with victims of crime, supporting them, helping them access community resources to recover and get back on their feet.